 Table D-1.
-Sectors of Industrial Activity Covered by This Permit Subsector (May be subject to more than one sector/subsector) SIC Code or Activity Code Activity Represented SECTOR AA: FABRICATED METAL PRODUCTS AA1 3411-3499 (except 3479) Fabricated Metal Products, Except Machinery and Transportation Equipment, and Coating, Engraving, and Allied Services.
-3911-3915 Jewelry, Silverware, and Plated Ware AA2 3479 Fabricated Metal Coating and Engraving SECTOR AB: TRANSPORTATION EQUIPMENT, INDUSTRIAL OR COMMERCIAL MACHINERY AB1 3511-3599 (except 3571- 3579) Industrial and Commercial Machinery, Except Computer and Office Equipment (see Sector AC) 3711-3799 (except 3731, 3732) Transportation Equipment Except Ship and Boat Building and Repairing (see Sector R) SECTOR A AC: ELECTRONIC, ELECTRICAL, PHOTOGRAPHIC, AND OPTICAL GOODS 3571-3579 Computer and Office Equipment AC1 3812-3873 Measuring, Analyzing, and Controlling Instruments; Photographic and Optical Goods, Watches, and Clocks 3612-3699 Electronic and Electrical Equipment and Components, Except Computer Equipment SECTOR AD: NON-CLASSIFIED FACILITIES AD1 Other stormwater discharges designated by the Director as needing a permit (see 40 CFR 122.26(a)(9)(i)(C) & (D)) or any facility discharging stormwater associated with industrial activity not described by any of Sectors A-AC.
+Sectors of Industrial Activity Covered by This Permit Subsector (May be subject to more than one) SIC Code or Activity Code 1 Activity Represented SECTOR Z: LEATHER TANNING AND FINISHING Z1 3111 Leather Tanning and Finishing SECTO R AA: FABRICATED METAL PRODUCTS AA1 3411-3499 (except 3479) Fabricated Metal Products, Except Machinery and Transportation Equipment, and Coating, Engraving, and Allied Services 3911-3915 Jewelry, Silverware, and Plated Ware AA2 3479 Fabricated Metal Coating and Engraving SECTOR AB : TRANSPORTATIO N EQUIPMENT, INDUSTRIAL OR COMMERCIAL MACHINERY 3511-3599 (except 3571- 3579) Industrial and Commercial Machinery, Except Computer and Office Equipment (see Sector AC) AB1 3711-3799 (except 3731, 3732) Transportation Equipment Except Ship and Boat Building and Repairing (see Sector R) SECTOR AC: ELECTRONIC ; ELECTRICAL, PHOTOGRAPHIC, AND OPTICAL GOODS 3571-3579 Computer and Office Equipment AC1 3812-3873 Measuring, Analyzing, and Controlling Instruments; Photographic and Optical Goods, Watches, and Clocks 3612-3699 Electronic and Electrical Equipment and Components, Except Computer Equipment SECTOR AD: NON-CLASSIFIED FACILITIES AD1 AD1 Other stormwater discharges designated by the Director as needing a permit (see 40 CFR 122.26(a)(9)(i)(C) & (D)) or any facility discharging stormwater associated with industrial activity not described by any of Sectors A-AC.
 NOTE: Facilities may not elect to be covered under Sector AD.
 Only the Director may assign a facility to Sector AD.

-&lt;sup>1 A complete list of SIC Codes (and conversions from the newer North American Industry Classification System" (NAICS)) can be obtained from the Internet at www.census.gov/epcd/www/naics.html or in paper form from various locations in the document titled Handbook of Standard Industrial Classifications, Office of Management and Budget, 1987.
+1 A complete list of SIC Codes (and conversions from the newer North American Industry Classification System" (NAICS)) can be obtained from the Internet at www.census.gov/epcd/www/naics.html or in paper form from various locations in the document titled Handbook of Standard Industrial Classifications, Office of Management and Budget, 1987.